uf2020/ccxt/Supported-Exchange-Markets.md

-# Supported Exchange Markets

-The list of all supported cryptocurrency exchange markets and trading APIs:
+The list of all cryptocurrency exchange markets and trading APIs supported in ccxt library:

 | id          | name                                         | doc                                                            | countries                   |
 |-------------|----------------------------------------------|----------------------------------------------------------------|-----------------------------|